ProperCode/Clickless-Mouse/readme.md

 ## Requirements
 **OS:** Windows XP, 2003, Vista, 2008, 7, 8, 8.1, 10<br/>
-You should run this program as an administrator or it will not work in locations that require administrator privileges.
-Works only in programs and games that are run in borderless or windowed mode (fullscreen mode is not supported)<br/>
+You should run this program as an administrator or it will not work in locations that require administrator privileges.<br/> Works only in programs and games that are run in borderless or windowed mode (fullscreen mode is not supported)<br/>

 ## Download latest version